-The remainder of this paper is organized as follows.
-Section II introduces the LDPC code and the decoding algorithm.
+In this paper, Section II introduces the LDPC code and the decoding algorithm.
 Emphasis is placed on LDPC codes constructed in a structured way and its implication on the decoder architecture.
 In Section III, hardware emulation is applied in choosing the decoding algorithm and wordlength.
 In particular, the post-processing algorithm is demonstrated to achieve an excellent decoding performance at a very short wordlength of 4 bits.
 In Section IV, the architecture of the chip is determined based on a set of experiments to explore how architectural grouping affects implementation results.
 Section V explains individual block designs and Section VI presents steps in optimizing the overall area and power efficiencies.
 The performance and power measurements of the fabricated test chip are presented in Section VII.